About the Energy Efficiency Council

 Her experience, enhanced by qualifications in environmental science, business and sustainable property development, drives the delivery of creative, value-enhancing and measurable sustainability outcomes.

-Katie Bartrop Manager, Finance & Administration
+Katie Bartrop General and Finance Manager

 Katie is a CPA with experience in industries incuding wood heating and residential solar installation.

 Katie is responsible for the EEC's finance and administration functions including financial reporting and compliance.

 Karla Paeglis Manager, Sector Development

 Karla works with stakeholders locally and internationally to develop and deliver the Councils training, accreditation and professional development programs, including the Energy Efficiency Certification Scheme and the Certified Measurement & Verification Professional program.

 Karla has a background in social sciences and environmental policy and spent a number of years with energy efficiency service providers in the private sector before joining the council in 2014.

 Regan Marten Training and Accreditation Officer, Sector Development

 Regan has experience in administering training, recruitment and project activities in the Education and Government sectors.

 Regan works with Karla to administer the Energy Efficiency Council's training and certification programs including Certified Measurement & Verification Professional training program and the Energy Efficiency Certification Scheme.